GluuFederation/agama-openid/README.md

 |`enabled`|A boolean value indicating if DCR will be used for the external OP|Required<!--Optional. `false` value assumed if missing-->|
 |`useCachedClient`|Once the first client registration takes place, no more registration attempts will be made until the client is about to expire.
 Set this to `false` to force registration every time `openid` flow is launched|Required|

+### User provisioning

+This process is driven by two string properties: `uidPrefix` and `attribute`.
+The user inserted in the local DB will have an `uid` equal to the concatenation of `uidPrefix` and the profile `attribute` as released by the external identity provider.

 ## `AuthzCodeWithUserInfo` and `AuthzCode`